valtimo-platform/valtimo-documentation/extending-valtimo/access-control/create-relation-between-resources.md

 # Creating a relation to another resource

 When setting conditions for a permission you sometimes want those conditions to apply to related resources.
 For example, you might want to view tasks for cases that have not yet been assigned.
-In this case the not assigned part do not apply directly to the task, but to the related case resource.
+In this case the not assigned part does not apply directly to the task, but to the related case resource.
 To define conditions on related resources there first has to be a relation that Valtimo can use to base its logic on.
 This page describes how to create a relation from one resource to another.

 ## How to create a mapper

-In order to support conditions on a related entity an implementation of `AuthorizationEntityMapper` needs to be created.
+In order to support conditions on a related entity, an implementation of `AuthorizationEntityMapper` needs to be created.
 This will tell Valtimo how to access the related data.
 Two different ways of accessing the data are supported for two scenarios.

-- When requesting a list of the primary resource with a condition on the related resource, the SQL query will have to be changed to allows for filtering on a database level and proper pagination.
-The `mapQuery` method should use criteria query logic to join the related table.
+- `mapQuery` is the method used when requesting a list of the primary resource with a condition on the related resource.
-- When checking access based on a single entity that has already been retrieved the related entity needs to be found.
+  In this situation the SQL query will have to be changed to allow for filtering on a database level and proper pagination.
+This method should use criteria query logic to join the related table.
-  The `mapRelated` method should return the related objects based on a given entity.
+- `mapRelated` is the method used when checking access based on a single entity that has already been retrieved the related entity needs to be found.
+This method should return the related objects based on a given entity.
 This can either be done by calling a service or repository to find the entity, or when the primary resource has a JPA relation by simply accessing the corresponding property.

 For example, if you have a related custom entity `Meeting` that belong to a Document the following code could be used.